Sign In / Sign Out

-A: An internship is a planned, short-term learning experience that allows students to take the knowledge and skills learned in the classroom and apply them in a professional work setting.
-Internships offer students the opportunity to learn from professionals and explore potential career options in a wide-variety of disciplines and industries.
+A: An internship is a planned, short-term learning experience that allows students to take the knowledge and skills learned in the classroom and apply them in a professional setting.
+Internships provide students the opportunity to learn from professionals and explore potential career options in a wide variety of disciplines and industries.
 An internship should be recognized as a professional development opportunity where the student is directly supervised and mentored by a staff member at the organization.
 Interns are given responsibilities beyond basic administrative or clerical tasks, rather focusing on more project-based experiences.

-Employers that partner with Barrett, The Honors College agree to follow clear guidelines that will permit students to be exposed to a variety of learning opportunities that will benefit the student’s academic career.
-Employers in the Internship Program understand that this is intended to be a learning experience for students, and internships are designed accordingly.
+Employers that partner with Barrett, The Honors College agree to follow clear guidelines that will permit students to be exposed to a variety of learning opportunities that will benefit the student's academic career.
+Employers understand that an internship is intended to be a learning experience for students, and internships are designed accordingly.

 A: The expectation is that for-profit or private companies will be able to provide financial compensation for an intern, based on the criteria outlined by the Department of Labor's Fair Labor Standards Act pertaining to internships.
 Government and non-profit agencies are not held to FLSA requirements, but are still expected by Barrett, The Honors College to provide a learning experience that primarily benefits the intern; some of these opportunities may, however, be paid.